chef-boneyard/chef-provisioning/docs/building_drivers.md

 allocate_machine takes an action_handler, machine_spec, and a machine_options argument.  action_handler is where the method should report any changes it makes.  machine_spec.location will contain the current known machine information, loaded from persistent storage (like from the node).  machine_options contains the desired options for creating the machine.
 Both machine_spec.location and machine_options are freeform hashes owned by the driver.
 You should document what options the user can pass in your driver's documentation.

-Note: `machine_spec.location` *must* contain a `driver_url` key with the canonical driver URL in it, so that metal can tell where the machine came from.
+Note: `machine_spec.location` *must* contain a `driver_url` key with the canonical driver URL in it, so that Chef can tell where the machine came from.

 By the time the method is finished, the machine should be reserved and its information stored in machine_spec.location.
 If it is not feasible to do this quickly, then it is acceptable to defer this to ready_machine.